The Cloud is a Lie

 Overall, the service has been alright.
 MySQL failures about once a week on average, more often on bad weeks.
 They usually don’t last long, but they’re frequent enough to make me reconsider recommending them to the company I work for for hosting client projects.
 The “could not find a suitable node” problems are far less prevelant now than when I frst signed up, but many of my sites still seem sluggish, specifically WordPress sites.
 I have heard the same about sites running some of the other large open source projects, but I don’t run Joomla or Drupal, so I can’t speak to that.

-By all accounts, Rackspace is a fantastic hosting company with spectacularly reliable service.
-Except for their cloud product.
-MySQL performance has consistently been poor and the source of performance bottlenecks.
-Their control doesn’t let you break down CPU usage (which directly impacts your monthly bill) by account, by script, by anything at all, actually, so your monthly bill ends up being somewhat of a mystery.
-To their credit, their team has worked with me personally to try to isolate any performance issues that could be optimized, but without one-on-one hand-holding, it’s a bit of a black box.
-Alarmingly, if your CPU usage starts to trend over what is covered by your monthly allotment covered in your fee, they don’t even email you to give you a heads up.
-You just get a lovely surprise at the beginning of your next billing cycle.
 My first month on their cloud, my hosting bill was more than twice the then-$100 monthly fee, based on my CPU overages, and I hadn’t received a single email.
 In fact, I don’t receive any billing emails at all.
 The only way I know how much I’ve paid for hosting is by looking at my bill.
 (I want to say in the beginning they did email me a warning or an invoice, but I haven’t received one in many months.)
 The funny thing is, I’d pay $200 a month if I’m getting what I need.

 I started investigating Media Temple’s grid hosting, since I had heard so many good things about them.
 Unlike Rackspace Cloud Sites, they offer SSH and Subversion access and several features that are closer to a more traditional virtual hosting environment, with the cloud’s promise of scalability and performance.
 Another attractive feature they offer is the ability to add a MySQL container that takes your MySQL off the shared environment, so you have far more resources available to your database – a great idea for database-heavy applications.
 It seemed like the perfect solution.

 Upon further investigation, colleagues who have tried Media Temple’s Grid Hosting services have largely been disappointed.
 Like Mosso/Rackspace Cloud, they are far more stable now than they were, but the same problems seem to come up.
 Latency (even with the MySQL container in many cases) and poor MySQL performance are cited thousands of times in forum posts and reviews.
-Media Temple, like Rackspace, is a well-respected company whose image is being tarnished by the inability for the groud to live up to the promises.
+Media Temple, like Rackspace, is a well-respected company whose image is being tarnished by the inability for the cloud to live up to the promises.

 I fully understand that every single hosting company on the planet is going to have negative comments and reviews – any company that doesn’t is probably too good to be true.
 I also fully understand that most people only post comments and reviews when they’re pissed off, which can color the perception of onlookers.
 There have been positive reviews of both companies’ groud products, just not that many.